AhmedAmin90/sociality-react/README.md

 # In this application:
 - The dashboard has a sidebar including the brand switching tab and an accordion menu and has the content area including the social media posts.
-- Each client has a tab with its logo with number of notification.
+- Each client has a tab with its logo with the number of notifications.
-- When the user click on the tab, the client posts will appear in the content area.
+- When the user clicks on the tab, the client posts will appear in the content area.
 - The posts cards contains information about:
     1. Status of the post.
     2. Icons related to the status.
     3. Icons related to the social media platform.
-    4. Data of the post (Date of publish , body , image (if the image is not loaded it will be replaced by a default image)).
+    4. Data of the post (Date of publish, body, image (if the image is not loaded it will be replaced by a default image)).
-    5. Data related to the posts engagment.
+    5. Data related to the post engagement.
 - Accordion menu with Buttons.
 - Status bar shows the color scheme of each status.
 - User logo.